Muideen-Abubakar/Dissertation/README.md

 # Dissertation
-A repository of files and codes used for my dissertation
+A repository of files and codes used for my MSc thesis